Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 Table~\ref{tab: gap-ils-optimal} therefore compares the cost $z$ of the \texttt{ILS} solutions obtained with different district-cost estimation methods (using out-of-sample cost evaluations on the test set) with that of the full-knowledge solutions and reports the results as percentage gap: $\text{Gap}(\%) = 100 \times (z - z_\textsc{saa-test})/z_\textsc{saa-test}$ for each instance.
 The results are presented separately and averaged over the different instance sizes and depot-location configurations.
 As seen in these results, the proposed $\texttt{GNN-ILS}$ consistently achieves the smallest error gap relative to the full-knowledge solutions, outperforming all the methods with other estimators.
-The differences in performance appear to be more marked on instances with a larger number of BUs ($n$) and with larger districts ($t$) and already reach $7.48\%$ and $8.41\%$ when $t = 6$.
+The differences in performance appear to be more marked on instances with a larger number of BUs ($n$) and with larger districts ($t$) and already reach $7.48\%$ and $8.41\%$ when $t = 6$.\\

-\textbf{General comparison.} Considering all the instances, full-knowledge solutions are in most of the cases unavailable, and therefore we present the percentage solution-cost gaps for each method (\texttt{BHHD-ILS}, \texttt{FIG-ILS}, and \texttt{SNN-ILS}) in comparison to \texttt{GNN-ILS}, employing out-of-sample evaluation on the test set.
+\textbf{General comparison.} Considering all the instances, full-knowledge solutions are, in most cases, unavailable, and therefore we present the percentage solution-cost gaps for each method (\texttt{BHHD-ILS}, \texttt{FIG-ILS}, and \texttt{SNN-ILS}) in comparison to \texttt{GNN-ILS}, employing out-of-sample evaluation on the test set.
 Table \ref{tab:ils-tsp-solver} details these gaps across all instances.

 As seen in this experiment, the \texttt{GNN-ILS} consistently demonstrates superior performance compared to other methods, often by a significant margin.
-The average gap ranges between $10.12\%$ and $13.57\%$ depending on the method and depot configuration.
-This underscores the substantial impact of accurate district cost estimations on the performance of strategic districting-and-routing solutions.
+The average gap ranges between $10.12\%$ and $13.57\%$ depending on the method and depot configuration. \myblue{Interestingly, this performance gap is significantly larger than the differences in predictive errors (MAPE measured in Section~\ref{subsec:results-predictive-methods}), suggesting that optimization tends to amplify estimator errors by disproportionately selecting districts whose costs are underestimated}.
 Additionally, we observe that our approach's relative performance strengthens as district size increases.
-This result underscores the ability of the graph neural network to exploit the inherent structural characteristics of the districting problem, resulting in improved estimations for larger districts.\\
+This result underscores the ability of the GNN to exploit the inherent structural characteristics of the districting problem, resulting in improved estimations for larger districts.